Alfresco/alfresco-ansible-deployment/docs/generate-target-hosts.md

 # Generate Target Hosts

-**WARNING:** This page is meant for internal use only.

-***

 This page describes how to generate one or more target hosts and an inventory file that can be used to test the ACS playbook.

 Until we have a more convenient mechanism to create test machines i.e. Terraform or CloudFormation we can use `molecule`, a tool designed for testing Ansible playbooks.

 Molecule provides support for testing with multiple instances, operating systems and distributions, virtualization providers, test frameworks and testing scenarios.
-It also provides a way to create and destroy EC2 instances that can be used as target hosts.
+It also provides a way to create and destroy AWS EC2 instances that can be used as target hosts, we use this as part of our internal testing pipeline.

 ## Prerequisites

+1. The ID of an AWS VPC subnet to deploy to
-1. You have followed the steps in the [Setup A Control Node](./deployment-guide.md#setup-a-control-node) section
+2. You have followed the steps in the [Setup A Control Node](./deployment-guide.md#setup-a-control-node) section
-2. Install Python3 on the control node
+3. Install Python3 on the control node

     ```bash
     sudo yum install -y python3-pip
     ```

-3. Install ansible, molecule and molecule-ec2, pyyaml on the control node
+4. Install ansible, molecule and molecule-ec2, pyyaml on the control node

     ```bash
     sudo pip3 install ansible==2.9.15 molecule==3.0.8 molecule-ec2==0.2 pyyaml
     ```

-4. As the scripts are designed to work in our build environment a `TRAVIS_BUILD_NUMBER` and `TRAVIS_BRANCH` environment variable is expected.
+5. As the scripts are designed to work in our build environment a `TRAVIS_BUILD_NUMBER` and `TRAVIS_BRANCH` environment variable is expected.
 These can be set to whatever you want, they are used to name the EC2 instances.

     ```bash
     export TRAVIS_BUILD_NUMBER=1
     export TRAVIS_BRANCH=test
     ```

-5. Molecule needs AWS credentials to create the key pairs, security group and EC2 machines
+6. Molecule needs AWS credentials to create the key pairs, security group and EC2 machines

     ```bash
     export AWS_ACCESS_KEY_ID=<your-key-id>